ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         }

         /**
-        * @dev Used to record one omniverse transaction data
+        * @notice Used to record one omniverse transaction data
         * txData: The original omniverse transaction data committed to the contract
         * timestamp: When the omniverse transaction data is committed */